Buying Bison: Families keep the Custer State Park auction tradition alive

 “They were trying to bid on animals that we weren’t wanting to buy,” Kloeckl laughed, “but that’s a part of having kids.”

-Kloeckl said when choosing which bison to bid on, he’s focuses on return on investment.
+Kloeckl said when choosing which bison to bid on, he’s focused on return on investment.

 “It depends on their weight, what you buy them at.
 I mean basically you try and figure out a dollar-per-pound of what your break-even is, and then you try to figure out where you want your profits to be,” he said.